The latest security protocols, based on Wi-Fi protected access, can help strengthen your wireless local area network defences.

 - cause difficulties for users with laptops to roam around your building, particularly if you have a large building with several access points, which transfer data between your devices - this is due to the need to hand over from one access point to another

-See more on possible problems and early WLAN security issues.
+See more on possible problems and security issues in wireless networking.

 A firewall is a device or piece of software that controls what data is allowed to pass through it.
 You can use a firewall in a network to: